thomas-bottesch/phd_experiments/README.md

 The experiments can be reproduced by executing just one command.
 Executing the command will do the following:
 * Download and install all libraries required to run the tests (This requires installing via apt get using sudo)
 * Download and install miniconda
-* Create the environment to run the test (miniconda environment)
+* Create the miniconda environment to run the test
 * Install specific versions of all required python-dependencies (numpy, sklearn, fcl) in the environment
-* Automatically download the datasets that were used in the PhD experiments
+* Automatically download & extract the datasets that were used in the PhD experiments
 * Set the priority of the process running the experiments to very high (using renice) to lower the probability of other processes interfering with the experiments
 * Execute the experiment for a specific algorithm
 * Create the results as latex files